Welcome to the Irish Tech Community

 - Anything illegal

-- Posting any private phone numbers, or any personal contact information with explicit prior authorisation of that person
+- Posting any private phone numbers, or any personal contact information without explicit prior authorisation of that person

 - Advocating criminality or violence